ggrg/docs/CentralSettlement/README.md

      * abortSettlementById :: PUT /settlements/{id}
      ```
      Possible improvements:
-     * Switch to asyncronous settlements api workflow
+     * abortSettlementById might be problematic.
+Consider usage of a different endpoint
-     * Design different endpoint for settlement abort operation to avoid programatic payload validation in favor of swagger validation
+     for settlement abort operation to avoid programatic payload validation in favor
+     of swagger validation
+     * Switch to asynchronous settlements api workflow
+     * Settlement transfer process to be processed by central-ledger microservice
      ```

 ## Non-Functional Requirements